stevespages/lifeexplorer/README.md

 # Life Explorer

-This website will enable users to record their identification of living organisms.
+This website will enable users to record their identifications of living organisms.
 The site helps people to organize their efforts to identify organisms with the aim being to arrive at the full, correct taxonomic description for each record.

 The site will also attach the time and location to each observation to be recorded.
 It will enable any number of files, for example, images and observations to be attached to any given recording.